 Provisional Liquidation

-When you need to safeguard company’s assets from potential harm or loss, you might choose to undertake an application for a provisional liquidation.
-Despite the fact that a provisional liquidation does not liquidate, a court-appointed liquidator takes charge of a company’s financial affairs in the interim, which then may result in a future Court Liquidation depending on the situation.
-This may occur whether the company is or may become insolvent or alternatively on just and equitable terms (ie not insolvent).
+Provisional liquidation is the process of safeguarding a company’s assets from potential harm or loss.
+Despite the fact that a provisional liquidation does not liquidate, a court-appointed liquidator takes charge of a company’s financial affairs in the interim, which may result in Court Liquidation depending on the situation.

 - The directors or company secretary call a meeting of members (shareholders) at the shareholders’ meeting, where they (the shareholders) determine that the company is insolvent.